AravindMandan/Assignment3/README.md

 Choose Changes to Keep: In the conflict editor, you'll see the conflicting changes marked with <<<<<<<, =======, and >>>>>>>.
 Decide whether to keep changes from your branch, the other branch, or a combination of both1.

 Edit and Save: Remove the conflict markers and make the necessary changes.
 Once you've resolved all conflicts, click "Mark as resolved" and then "Commit merge"

+## Assignment 4
+## Husky and Lintstaged
+Husky is a popular tool used in software development projects to manage Git hooks.
+Git hooks are scripts that run automatically every time certain important actions occur in a git repository, such as committing or pushing code.
+Husky simplifies the management of these hooks, ensuring that code commits meet the project's standards before they are pushed to the repository.
+This guide explores how to set up and use Husky with npm, the Node.js package manager.
+## Setting up Husky with npm
+**Step 1: Install Husky**

+npm install husky --save-dev

+**Step 2: Enable Git hooks**

+npx husky install

+**Step 3: Add hook scripts**

+npx husky add .husky/pre-commit "npm run lint"